Sturgeon River Watershed

 What You Can Do to Help the Sturgeon River Watershed

-- Get your hands dirty at the City's Clean Up the Sturgeon and tree planting event.
+- Get your hands dirty at the City's Clean and Green RiverFest event.

 - Practice the Good Growing Neighbours lawn care tips for a pesticide free yard.

-- Contact the Office of Environment to bring the Yellow Fish Road Program to your neighbourhood.
+- Contact the Environment department to bring the Yellow Fish Road Program to your neighbourhood.

 - E-mail email@example.com for more information on the State of the Sturgeon River Watershed report.